-Local Family and Medical Leave Provisions
+Local Procedures for Implementing Family and Medical Leave Provisions

-Eligible employees can take up to 12 weeks of unpaid leave in the 12-month period_beginning on the first duty day of the school year.
+Eligible employees can take up to 12 weeks of unpaid leave in the 12-month period measured forward from the date an individual employee's first FML begins.

 Use of Paid Leave.
 FML runs concurrently with accrued sick and personal leave, temporary disability leave, compensatory time, assault leave, and absences due to a work-related illness or injury.
 The district will designate the leave as FML, if applicable, and notify the employee that accumulated leave will run concurrently.